YannDubs/website_old/README.md

 Nota Bene:
 * It's the first time I write something online, I would love to get some feedbacks <3
 * I'm using [Jekyll](https://jekyllrb.com/tutorials/home/) with GitHub pages to make the site.
 The theme used is [clean blog](https://startbootstrap.com/template-overviews/clean-blog/).
-All credits go to them :).
+I didn't change 97% (I like prime numbers and it makes you sound more intelligent) of the code so credits go to them :).